She’s the CARTographer; She Does CARTography!

 I looked to this sweet woman, “Yes, I am.”
 I added, “I’m also a court reporter.”

 She said, “Oh, but this CARTography sounds so much more interesting.
-Thank you for coming to my son’s funeral and for bringing laughter.
+Thank you for coming to my son’s funeral and for bringing laughter here tonight to so many.
 I’m so glad to meet you.
 And now I can see.”

-As I paused, the brother of the deceased gentleman leaned over to rub my shoulder.
+As I paused, the gentleman leaned over to rub my shoulder.

 He said “I hear you’re the CARTographer.
 It’s like Camelot.
 Your work is CART-a-lot, right?”